Janus-Pro-R1: Advancing Collaborative Visual Comprehension and Generation via Reinforcement Learning: Experiments

 Therefore, we argue that \textbf{\textit{RL holds the potential to unlock genuine unified visual comprehension and generation}}.
 However, the current experiments are insufficient to conclusively validate this assertion.
 Owing to limited computational resources, our conclusion is based solely on simple image generation tasks and text-image semantic alignment evaluation tasks.
 Nevertheless, the experiments do provide some preliminary evidence for this conclusion.
-It is noteworthy that even the most advanced research~\cite{deng2025emerging} on unified visual comprehension and generation currently still focuses on supervised text-image alignment pretraining to emerge such unification.
-Given adequate computational resources, we think that large-scale RL could feasibly be employed to achieve a synergistic enhancement of visual comprehension and generation for genuine unification.
+Given adequate computational resources, we think that large-scale RL could feasibly be employed to achieve a synergistic enhancement of visual comprehension and generation for genuine unification, empowering MLLMs to demonstrate powerful image understanding and generation capabilities comparable to GPT-4o.